trundler-dev/sandboxportfolio/README.md

 docker-compose up -d --build
 ```
 You can access the website from `localhost` in your browser.
 Pull requests should be made from your fork to origin/develop.

-### Usage
-Work In Progress
+For more detailed setup, see the [wiki](https://github.com/trundler-dev/sandboxportfolio/wiki/Setting-Up-Your-Local-Environment).